AUTHORS

 Read all about it!

 BlueInk offers a free monthly newsletter bursting with writing, marketing and publicity tips helpful for self-publishers and traditional authors alike.
-NEWEST TOPIC: Don’t make these book cover mistakes
+NEWEST TOPIC: Start and End Your Novel with Flair

 “Being traditionally published in the past, it’s great to see services like yours that will assist independent projects like my new novel.
 I’m hoping I can make a go of it this way as I’m very much enjoying the creative freedom it allows.” —Brian James Gage, The Nosferatu Conspiracy